Vietnam.vn - Nền tảng quảng bá Việt Nam

 Năm lợi ích sức khỏe tuyệt vời của nho khô - Ảnh 2.

-Helps control diabetes
+Helps control diabetes.

-Support cancer prevention
+Support for cancer prevention

-The equivalent nutritional value for 100g of seedless raisins is: Calories: 300; Total carbohydrates: 80g; Dietary fiber: 4.42g; Sugars: 65.12g; Total fat: 0.23g; Saturated fat: 0.09g;
+The nutritional value per 100g of seedless raisins is: Calories: 300; Total carbohydrates: 80g; Fiber: 4.42g; Sugar: 65.12g; Total fat: 0.23g; Saturated fat: 0.09g;

 Polyunsaturated fat: 0.05g; Monounsaturated fat: 0.02g; Trans fat: 0g; Protein: 3.26g; Cholesterol: 0mg; Sodium: 0mg; Potassium: 744.19mg; Iron: 1.79mg; Magnesium: 36.05mg.